T. T. Martin: Anti-Evolution Movement

 In February 1926 a monkey bill similar to Tennessee's Butler Act was introduced in the Mississippi House of Representatives.
 Martin and others from Washburn's Bible Crusaders arrived to lobby the legislators, and the bill passed 76 to 32.
 In the state Senate there was a heated debate, during which an opponent proposed an amendment to make the penalty "death by burning at the stake, it being the spirit of this bill to restore the Spanish Inquisition."
 The amendment was defeated but the bill passed, 29 to 16, and was signed by Governor Henry L. Whitfield.
 While Chancellor Hume of the University of Mississippi argued the law would force the state's teachers to be intellectually dishonest, the superintendent of the high school in Meridian held a public bonfire to burn all pages about evolution from textbooks used in his school.
 An ACLU offer to assist any Mississippi taxpayer or member of the American Association of University Professors in a suit to challenge the case was ignored given what had happened in Dayton to John T. Scopes.

 Because of Martin's efforts, and rhetoric in keeping with these anti-evolution writings, Mississippi became one of only two states to pass and keep anti-evolution legislation on the books in the wake of the Scopes Trial.
 The other state was Arkansas, and it was that state's law that was the basis of the U.S. Supreme Court's ruling that anti-evolution laws were unconstitutional in Epperson vs. Arkansas, 393 U.S. 97 (1968).

-Martin died on May 23, 1939, and was buried at Gloster, Mississippi.
+Martin preached until October 1938.
+He died on May 23, 1939, and was buried at Gloster, Mississippi.
 On his gravestone were carved the three Scripture texts which were the core of his ministry: John 3:16, Acts 16:31, and John 5:24.

+Personal life

+Martin was married to Ivy Manning and they had five children.